Rape during the occupation of Japan: Allied and Japanese governance

+Public fear and other psychological factors

 In the period after the Emperor of Japan announced that Japan would surrender, many Japanese civilians feared that Allied occupation troops were likely to rape Japanese women when they arrived.
-These fears were, to a large part, driven by concerns that the Allied troops would exhibit similar behavior to that of Japanese occupation forces in China and the Pacific.
 The Japanese Government and the governments of several prefectures issued warnings recommending that women take measures to avoid contact with occupation troops, such as staying in their homes and staying with Japanese men.
 Police in Kanagawa Prefecture, where the Americans were expected to first land, recommended that young women and girls evacuate the area.
 Several prefectural authorities also suggested that women kill themselves if they were threatened with rape or raped and called for "moral and spiritual education" to enforce this view.

+In his The "Rape" of Japan: The Myth of Mass Sexual Violence During the Allied Occupation (2024), Brian Walsh makes the following observations of Japanese public opinion and culture, all of which made many Japanese susceptible to believe unverified allegations of mass rape: